Cavand History, Family Crest & Coats of Arms

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Cavand revealed spelling variations, including Cavanagh, Kavanagh, Kavanah, Cavanaugh, Keevan, Cavanaw, Kavanaw, Cavenaugh, Cavanough, Cavaneagh, Cavana, Cavena, Cavinaugh, Kavina, Kavena, Kavanaugh, Cavanach, Kavanach, Cabenagh, O'Cavanagh, O'Kavanagh, Keaveney, Geaveney, M'Cavanna and many more.

 Early Notables of the Cavand family (pre 1700)

-, also known as Kit Cavanagh and Mother Ross was a...
-Another 26 words (2 lines of text) are included under the topic Early Cavand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Cavand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cavand family